 The project will be implemented in two stages.
 Stage one includes site preparation, vegetation clearing, realignment of drainage, terminal redevelopment and construction of parking stands.
-Construction on stage one will begin in mid-2016 and is due for completion in 2017.
+Construction on stage one began in mid-2016 and was completed in April 2018.

 Commencing in late 2020, stage two will include the construction of two additional aircraft parking stands and is scheduled to be completed in early 2021.

-Brisbane-based construction, civil and mining company Watpac was awarded the contract to manage the stage one construction works in 2015.
+Brisbane-based construction, civil and mining company Watpac was awarded the contract to manage stage one construction work in 2015.
 The company provides the design team with construction, buildability and schedule advice for the construction works.

 QAL awarded a contract to Lendlease in March 2019 for the development of airport’s southern terminal.